hasElvin/messenger-svc/README.md

 ```
 After messages are sent, their delivery metadata is stored in Redis.
 Each key looks like `msg:<id>` with a corresponding value
+---

+## 📝 Notes
+- Webhook url has been constructed in a way that only returns static msgId just because the dynamic values in custom actions are only supported in their paid plan.
+- Webhook url might get expired from time to time.
+I will monitor myself, but in case of expiration, feel free to generate your own and add it to config.yaml or relevant environment variable.